 SAT 25th-75th Percentile Currently Unavailable

 Student Body Stats

-This school has a student body of between 5,000 and 15,000 students.Learn more about how we determine school awards
+This school has a student body of fewer than 5,000 students.Learn more about how we determine school awards

 Online student enrollment

 Ways Students Can Learn

 58% of students received an income-based Federal Pell Grant intended for low-income students.